 Fly to Dubai International Airport from London Heathrow.
 7 hour flight time.

-Book year-round with our partner airline, Emirates.
+Book year-round with Emirates.
 Emirates operates multiple daily direct flights between London Heathrow and Dubai, so you can continue to book your Dubai trip with confidence while Virgin Atlantic's seasonal service plans to return to Dubai for the Winter 2027 season.

 Top attractions